Understanding the main available divorce types and the legal processes is crucial.

 The next step is to obtain a Conditional Order.

-This confirms that there are no legal reasons your divorce cannot proceed and is granted after a 20-week cooling-off period.
+This confirms that there are no legal reasons your divorce cannot proceed.
+It’s granted after a 20-week cooling-off period.

 Final Order granted

-Six weeks after the Conditional Order is granted, applicants will become eligible for a Final Order, which makes the divorce official.
+6 weeks after Conditional Orders are granted, applicants are eligible for Final Orders.
+These make the divorce official.

 Solicitor’s fees for mutual divorces

-In more straightforward cases, spouses with limited assets and no children may forego legal advice to save on costs.
+Spouses with few assets and no children often skip legal advice to save on costs.

-This upfront investment can prevent problems from arising later and leading to an otherwise amicable divorce becoming contested.
+This upfront investment can prevent problems from arising later.
+It reduces the chances of otherwise amicable divorces becoming contested.

 Who should get a mutual consent divorce?